-If you are immigrating to the United States, and you will be admitted as a lawful permanent resident, you must pay a $165 USCIS Immigrant Fee.
-You must pay this fee online using the USCIS Electronic Immigration System (USCIS ELIS).
-We strongly encourage you to pay this fee after you receive your immigrant visa packet from the U.S. Embassy or consulate abroad (including Canada and Mexico) and before you depart for the United States.
+If you are immigrating to the United States and you will be admitted as a lawful permanent resident, you must pay a $165 USCIS Immigrant Fee.
+You must pay this fee using the USCIS Electronic Immigration System.
+We strongly encourage you to pay this fee after you receive your immigrant visa packet from the U.S. embassy or consulate abroad (including Canada and Mexico) and before you depart for the United States.
 Paying before you depart for the United States will ensure that you receive your Permanent Resident Card (commonly referred to as a Green Card) without delay.
-However, you can also pay the USCIS Immigrant fee after you immigrate to the U.S. Your Green Card will be sent to you after the fee is paid.
+However, you can also pay the USCIS Immigrant Fee after you immigrate to the United States.
+Your Green Card will be sent to your U.S. mailing address after the fee is paid.

 Your A-Number is identified as the Registration Number on your visa stamp.
 If your A-Number is fewer than nine digits, insert a zero after the “A” and before the first digit to create a nine-digit number.
 For example, “A12345678” would become “A012345678.”

 Your DOS Case ID is identified as the IV Case Number on your visa stamp.
 However, please note the IV Case Number has two additional numbers at the end, such as 01 or 02.
-When entering the IV Case Number as the DOS Case ID into USCIS ELIS, do not include the last two numbers.
-For example, if your IV Case Number is “ABC1234567801,” you would enter your DOS Case ID as “ABC12345678” (do not include the “01”)
+When entering the IV Case Number as the DOS Case ID, do not include the last two numbers.
+For example, if your IV Case Number is “ABC1234567801,” you would enter your DOS Case ID as “ABC12345678” (do not include the “01”).